 Simply put, giving to others will make you happy and lower your stress levels.
 When you give, your brain releases the mood-boosting chemical, oxytocin, which also counteracts the effects of the stress hormone, cortisol.
 Interestingly, the higher your levels of oxytocin, the more you want to help others.
 When oxytocin is heightened, so are serotonin and dopamine.
 Ultimately, doing good is great for your mood!

 When you give, not only are you making the recipient happy, but you’re also spreading generosity throughout your community.
 One study showed that when one person behaves generously, it inspires observers to behave generously later, toward different people.
 As a result, each person in a network can influence dozens — maybe even hundreds — of people, some of whom he or she doesn’t even know.
+There are nothing but good vibes here, so share the happiness!

 Long story short, there’s no reason not to give!
 Any time is a great time to show someone they were on your mind.
 Looking for a gift to spread the generosity?
 Check out our Just Because collection and surprise someone with a gift from the heart.